-At June 30, 2021 and 2020, the total allowance was \$1,612,467 and \$2,630,552, respectively.
+At June 30, 2022 and 2021, the total allowance was \$1,560,997 and \$1,612,467, respectively.

 Investments - Investments are recorded at fair value.
 The Organization recognizes purchases and sales of investments as of the settlement date.
 Unrealized gains and losses are included in the statements of activities.
-Investment income and gains restricted by a donor are reported as increases in net assets without donor restrictions if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.
+Investment income and gains (losses) restricted by a donor are reported as increases (decreases) in net assets without donor restrictions if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains (losses) are recognized.

 The following describes the valuation methodologies used for instruments measured at fair value on a recurring basis and recognized in the accompanying statements of financial position.
-There were no changes to the Organization's valuation methodologies from 2020 to 2021.
+There were no changes to the Organization's valuation methodologies from 2021 to 2022.